VoIP vs. Traditional Phone: The True Cost Comparison for Businesses

 The Bottom Line

-VoIP for business saves most small businesses 45–70% on communication costs over three years compared to traditional phone systems.
+VoIP for business saves most businesses 45–70% on communication costs over three years compared to traditional phone systems.
 The setup is faster, the features are better, and the flexibility — especially for remote and hybrid teams — isn't close.

 The risk is internet dependency.
 If your connectivity is solid, there's very little reason to stay on a traditional system.